-In accordance with the Company's AoA, a shareholder may appoint by a proxy executed in writing another shareholder who is not a Director to attend the General Assembly on his behalf, provided that shareholder by proxy shall not own more than (5%) of the Company's share capital.
+In accordance with the Company's AoA, any shareholder in the capacity of a Company may authorize any person to represent him at the general meeting (in such form as the Board may approve) and the person so authorized shall be entitled to exercise the same powers on behalf of the shareholder he represents as that shareholder is entitled to exercise in his own name.
+On the other hand, any shareholder may appoint by a proxy executed in writing another shareholder who is not a Director to attend the General Assembly on his behalf, provided that shareholder by proxy shall not own more than (5%) of the Company's share capital.